 Figure 7.
 Left: Weak scaling where workload per core is ~constant.
 Ideal is a straight horizontal line.
-Center : Data size scaling with 128 Azure small instances/cores, 20 iterations.
+Center: Data size scaling with 128 Azure small instances/cores, 20 iterations.
 Right: Time per iteration with increasing number of iterations 30k x 30k distance matrix, 15 instances.

 We also compared the Twister4Azure KMeansClustering performance with implementations of Java HPC Twister and Hadoop.
 The Java HPC Twister and Hadoop experiments were performed in a dedicated iDataPlex cluster of Intel(R) Xeon(R) CPU E5410 (2.33GHz) x 8 cores with 16GB memory per compute node with Gigabit Ethernet on Linux.
 Java HPCTwister results do not include the initial data distribution time.
 Figure 5(a) presents the relative (relative to the smallest parallel test in 32 instances) parallel efficiency of KMeansClustering for strong scaling, in which we keep the amount of data constant and increase the number of instances/cores.
-Figure 5(c) presents the execution time for weak scaling, wherein we increase the number of compute resources while keeping the work per core constant (work \sim number of nodes).
+Figure 5(c) presents the execution time for weak scaling, wherein we increase the number of compute resources while keeping the work per core constant (work ~ number of nodes).
 We notice that Twister4Azure performance scales well up to 128 nodes in both experiments and shows minor performance degradation with 192 and 256 instances.
-The Twister4Azure adjusted line in Figure 5(b) depicts the performance of Twister4Azure normalized according to the pure sequential KMeans performance difference between the Azure(t{sa}) and Cluster(t{sc}) environments using $t_a \propto (t{sc}/t{sa})$.
+The Twister4Azure adjusted (ta) line in Figure 5(b) depicts the performance of Twister4Azure normalized according to the ratio between the Kmeans sequential performance in Azure (tsa) and the Kmeans sequential performance in the cluster (tsc) environment calculated using the ta x $(t{sc}/t{sa})$ equation.
 This estimation, however, does not take into account the overheads which remain constant irrespective of the computation time.
 All tests we performed using 20 dimensional data and 500 centroids.